Penal Code 288.5 PC - Continuous Sexual Abuse of a Child

 California Penal Code 288.5 PC defines the felony crime of continuous sexual abuse of a child under 14.
-You face up to 16 years in state prison if convicted under this statute.
+If convicted under this statute, you face up to 16 years in state prison.

 Further, it will count as a strike under California's three-strikes law, and you will be required to register as a PC 290 sex offender for life.